Spiritual Discontentment Enters Late Middle Age

 This is mostly how I remember the group and me in 1984: we talk about Jesus as brightly as we talk about Magnum P.I.

-Alice Alexandra Moore is a web designer and artist who hails from the backwoods of Ohio.
-You can find more of her work at her personal website.
+is a web designer and artist who hails from the backwoods of Ohio.
+You can find more of her work on her personal website.